 The economic feasibility of any given scenario is strongly tied to the ratio of on- campus beds at either Crane Flat or Henness Ridge versus those in Curry Village (which are contracted through the park's concessionaire, DNC) or other commercial lodging.
 The Yosemite Institute currently directly manages 76 beds year- round at Crane Flat.
-The ratio of DNC versus YI beds under the current scenario is 4.47 to I. If 154 beds were to be constructed at a redeveloped Crane Flat facility, the ratio would be 1.73 to I. If the proposed 224 beds were to be constructed at Henness Ridge, the ratio of

-DNC versus YI beds would be 1.18 to 1.
+The ratio of DNC versus YI beds under the current scenario is 4.47 to 1.
+If 154 beds were to be constructed at a redeveloped Crane Flat facility, the ratio would be 1.73 to 1.
+If the proposed 224 beds were to be constructed at Henness Ridge, the ratio of DNC versus YI beds would be 1.18 to 1.
 Because it is very expensive to house students at commercial lodging, the smaller the ratio the stronger the economic feasibility of any given scenario.
 Though redevelopment of the Crane Flat site is feasible, the Henness Ridge campus is the most economically feasible of the three alternatives in terms of cost per student.
-Given the recent rockfall in Curry Village, the Yosemite Institute may need to seek lodging elsewhere in the short term while DNC relocates employee bed spaces displaced by the temporary conversion of Boys Town to provide student accommodations.
+Given the recent rockfall in Curry Village, the Yosemite Institute was lodged outside the park for a short term while DNC relocated employee bed spaces displaced by the conversion of Boystown to provide student accommodations.
 If the Yosemite Institute were forced to obtain lodging from commercial sources outside Yosemite National Park for the long term, the costs would not be economically sustainable by the Yosemite Institute and would likely result a cancellation of the entire environmental education program.